nguyennguyensituation/word_salad/README.md

 <br>

-**2. After all the words have been revealed, select a group of four cards that have something in common.**
+**2. After all the words have been revealed, you can play Connections.
+Select a set of four cards that have something in common.**

 ![Game board](/images/screenshots/selected_cards.png)

 <br>

-**3. If you select the correct group of cards, a category will be revealed.**
+**3. If you select the correct group of cards, the category will be revealed.**

 ![Game board](/images/screenshots/one_category_solved.png)